Number Of Trades, Volume or Range Bar Charts Do Not Match Setting or Are Not Accurate or Are Inconsistent

 For 100% accurate Range Charts, it is necessary for the Intraday Data Storage Time Unit to be set to 1 Tick, as explained in the General Information and Related Settings section on this page.
 This is in addition to also having 1 Tick or 1 Second historical data records as well.
 If the Intraday Data Storage Time Unit is not set to 1 Tick, then an issue you will notice during real time chart updating and during a replay is that the current bar in the chart will exceed the specified range until the current data record from the file is complete and there is a new data record being read.
 At that time the range will be cut down to the specified range and a new bar will begin.

-Repeating Bars with Tick or Volume Charts
+Repeating Bars with Number of Trades or Volume Bars

 In addition to doing what is recommended in the General Information and Related Settings section on this page, one solution is to select Chart >> Chart Settings and disable the Split Data Records option.